 use to prevent avalanches, saying it needs the guns for the fighting in Iraq and Afghanistan.

-Desperate time require desperate measures?
+desperate measures?
 Clap harder, if only to prevent avalanches.

-Footnote on Tinkerbell and her Timex:
+Footnote on Tinkerbell

 A few weeks ago the Los Angeles Philharmonic did the odd Ninth Symphony of Dmitri Shostakovich, conducted by the visiting David Zinman - someone I actually know and who wrote a tune for my jazz group back in the seventies.
 Zinman back then conducted the Rochester and Rotterdam philharmonics, then he did the Baltimore, and now he’s music director of the Aspen thing.
 His son Paul was my student and the bass player in my jazz group back in the seventies.
 Paul wrote us a thing called “Tinkerbell’s Timex” – on a twelve-tone row, in 7/8 - and the maestro wrote us the melody.
 It was awful (except for the melody) - think Schoenberg meets Jimi Hendrix meets John Coltrane.
 I provided the counterfeit Coltrane on tenor saxophone.
 I still have the tape of the concert.
 What were we THINKING?